How to use ashes or clay for brushing teeth

 C) To increase abrasiveness.

-D) To avoid scratching the enamel.
+D) To improve the taste.

 • 14.
 Should you replace modern toothpaste with ash or clay completely?